|

 Again, the vacuum cleaner should have a HEPA filter or double-layered microfiber bag to trap allergens.
 You could also try a Mattress and Upholstery Vacuum that has an inbuilt UV light to help kill allergens and suck them up.
 Take a look at this mattress vacuum here (#CommissionsEarned).

-Unlike others, it contains an inbuilt UV light which enables it to kill all microorganisms and allergens.
-It has an effective HEPA filter for killing bacteria, viruses, and all types of allergens.
+Unlike others, it contains an inbuilt UV light that enables it to kill all microorganisms and allergens.
+It has an effective HEPA filter for killing bacteria, viruses, and allergens.

 Frequently Asked Questions